 -C, --use-index-cache Use cache of channel index files, even if it has expired.
-This is useful if you don't
+This is useful if you don't want conda to check whether a new version of the repodata file exists, which will

 -k, --insecure Allow conda to perform "insecure" SSL connections and transfers.
 Equivalent to